How to Train Your Wide Neural Network Without Backprop: An Input-Weight Alignment Perspective: Experiments on Task Performance

 \subsection{Results on ImageNet}

-\paragraph{Dataset and baselines} We train an 8 layer CNN on ImageNet, comparing Align-ada to Normal and FA.
-Additional details on the dataset, architecture and hyperparameters are included in Appendix~\ref{app: hyperparams}.
-Our goal is not to achieve competitive performance on ImageNet, but to illustrate that Align-ada can closely match the training dynamics of normal training in the NTK training regime even on challenging real-world datasets. \paragraph{Performance during training} In Figure~\ref{fig:imagenet}, we find that the training loss of Align-ada closely matches that of Normal, with a small gap only emerging after $1.5\times 10^{5}$ training steps.
-By contrast, FA does not approach the performance of Normal.
-The results suggest that Align-ada may be significantly more scalable than other backprop-alternative learning rules.
+\paragraph{Dataset and baselines} We train an 8 layer CNN on ImageNet, comparing Align-ada and Align-zero to Normal, FA and DFA.
+Additional details on the dataset, architecture, hyperparameters and baselines are included in Appendix~\ref{app: hyperparams}.
+We aim not to achieve competitive performance on ImageNet, but to illustrate that Align methods can closely match the training dynamics of normal training in the NTK regime even on challenging real-world datasets. \paragraph{Performance during training} In Figure~\ref{fig:imagenet}, we find that the training losses of Align-ada and Align-zero closely match that of Normal, with a small gap only emerging near $1.5\times 10^{5}$ training steps.
+By contrast, DFA and FA do not approach the performance of Normal.
+This suggests that Align methods may be significantly more scalable than other backprop-alternative learning rules.